 Debian/Ubuntu users can install them with apt:

-sudo apt-get install libcppunit-dev libcppunit-1.13-0 uuid-dev pkg-config libncurses5-dev libtool autoconf automake g++ libmicrohttpd-dev \ libmicrohttpd10 protobuf-compiler libprotobuf-lite8 python-protobuf libprotobuf-dev libprotoc-dev zlib1g-dev bison flex make libftdi-dev libftdi1 libusb-1.0-0-dev liblo-dev libavahi-client-dev
+sudo apt-get install libcppunit-dev libcppunit-1.13-0 uuid-dev pkg-config libncurses5-dev libtool autoconf automake g++ libmicrohttpd-dev \ libmicrohttpd10 protobuf-compiler libprotobuf-lite8 python-protobuf libprotobuf-dev libprotoc-dev zlib1g-dev bison flex make libftdi-dev libftdi1 libusb-1.0-0-dev liblo-dev libavahi-client-dev python-numpy

 Note: Some distributions may offer older versions of packages.
 For example, libprotobuf-lite6 oribprotobuf-lite7 instead of libprotobuf-lite8.